 Artificial intelligence (AI) is not a new concept.
-We have been using it for decades.
-From automated-teller machines to self-driving cars and identifying spam emails, AI has been there for us.
-However, the recent advancements in machine learning and deep learning have led to significant growth in the use of AI in different industries.
+We have been using it for decades — from automated teller machines to self-driving cars and identifying spam emails.
+However, recent advancements in machine learning and deep learning have led to significant growth and applications in day-to-day life.
+One example is the use of AI in healthcare.
 The healthcare sector is one such industry where AI plays an important role.
-The potential of AI in healthcare to streamline existing processes and create new, more efficient ones is an essential topic of discussion in the industry.
+The potential of AI in healthcare to streamline existing processes and create new, more efficient ones is a hot topic of discussion in 2023.

 Yet healthcare lags behind other industries in AI adoption.

 The healthcare industry has been striving to improve the quality of patient care.
 In the past few years, we have seen several startups launching AI-powered products and services that patients and healthcare professionals use.
 However, the recent advancements in AI technology have made AI more capable of impacting the healthcare industry.
 As a result, we have seen several large companies and startups using AI to improve the quality of patient care.
 This blog post highlights how AI is impacting the healthcare sector and how it will improve the patient experience.

 Funding in AI startups maintained stable growth in the years before the coronavirus (COVID-19) pandemic, increasing from 18 billion U.S. dollars in 2017 to 26 billion U.S. dollars in 2020.
 Investments into AI-driven startups increased substantially at the outset of the COVID-19 pandemic, particularly in the latter half of 2021, as it became clear that work-from-home and cyber solutions were a permanent part of the workplace.
 Consequently, investments grew from over 30 billion U.S. dollars in 2020 to more than 65 billion U.S. dollars in 2021.
 However, investments in AI startups were slightly declining in 2022.